wp-plugins/featurific-for-wordpress/readme.txt

 == Changelog ==

+**1.5.4 (4/6/09)**
+Added a call to ini_get('allow_url_fopen') in featurific_get_template_library() to check if file_get_contents() will fail.
+If so, null is returned.
+This is only a temporary workaround - The better, long-term solution, is to use the WP_Http class in http.php instead of file_get_contents() at all (falling back on file_get_contents() if the WP_Http class isn't available (e.g. on older WP installations)).

+**1.5.3 (3/30/09)**
+Updated default template to be Time.com (Transparent).

+**1.5.2 (3/30/09)**
+Fixed some svn template issues.

+**1.5.1 (3/26/09)**
+Modified ordering of featurific.php's WP metadata comment and the GNU license header comment.
+This restores the auto-update plugin functionality.
+Also, fixed a bug that prevented the data.xml file from being generated if the template file/dir is inadvertently deleted (manually or via the auto-upgrade process).

+**1.5.0 (3/26/09)**
+Releasing changes to public.
+Tested with WP 2.7.1.

+**1.4.8 (3/24/09)**
+Added improved template installation experience through 'auto installer', greatly reducing initial download size.

+**1.4.7 (2/9/09)**
+Fixed a minor bug that prevented loading of images with spaces in their filenames.
+Added some RTL-enabled themes, as well as implemented the related Wordpress to Featurific interface for specifying the RTL option.

+**1.4.6 (1/29/09)**
+Added RTL (Right To Left text) support.

+**1.4.5 (1/21/09)**
+Fixed a bug in which '<' and '>' were not escaped correctly during the translation from post data to screen XML.

+**1.4.4 (12/30/08)**
+Documentation update.

+**1.4.4 (12/30/08)**
+Releasing changes since 1.3.5 to public.
+Tested (with no issues) in WP 2.7.

+**1.4.2 (9/3/08)**
+Fixed a minor bug with the category restriction's in_array() call ('Warning: in_array() [function.in-array]: Wrong datatype for second argument in...')

+**1.4.1 (9/3/08)**
+Added a user-configurable option for choosing whether to serve up the cached image files dynamically (via PHP) or statically (via the web server).
+Also modified the related administration page slightly.

+**1.4.0 (8/28/08)**
+Fixed a bug that caused Featurific to behave somewhat erratically when used in conjunction with [gallery] shortcodes.
+Featurific should now work fine with the built-in Wordpress gallery shortcode, as well as third-party galery plugins such as NextGen Gallery.
+Also added a user-configurable option for choosing whether to serve up the data.xml dynamically (via PHP) or statically (via the web server).

+**1.3.6 (8/08)**
+Internal version.

 **1.3.5 (7/28/08)**
 Fixed a bug that caused the plugin to use incorrect URLs in slideshow generation when the blog had been moved from one location (e.g. myblog.com/wordpress) to another location (e.g. myblog.com).
 (A method leveraging the_permalink() is now used rather than using $post['guid']).
 Also fixed a bug that caused images referenced via a relative URL to not be processed/included correctly in the slideshow.